bacchus-ng/bacchus/README.md

 `# ansible-playbook installer.yml`

-4. Point your browser to `https://<bacchus_hostname>/` which you set in your settings.yml file NGINX is part of Bacchus now and it is installed with a self-signed certificate by default.
+4. Point your browser to `https://<bacchus_hostname>/` which you set in your settings.yml file.
+NGINX is a part of Bacchus now and it is installed with a self-signed certificate by default.

 ### Updates